Plan

 Step 2: Clear and triage your inbox

-Open the Planning view with Shift P and go through every task in your inbox.
+Open the Planning view with 5 and go through every task in your inbox (use your arrow keys to navigate quickly).
 For each one, decide: does this belong in this week, a future week, or nowhere?
-Move future tasks to a specific future date.
-Delete anything that no longer needs to happen.
+Press S to schedule a task as a time block immediately, press P to plan it to a specific future date, drag it directly onto a date, or press Backspace anything that no longer needs to happen.
 Break down any tasks that are too vague or too large to schedule as-is.

 Step 3: Set three priorities for the week

 Before you start blocking time, decide what the 3 most important outcomes are for this week.
 These are not necessarily the tasks with the closest deadlines โ€” they are the things that, if done by Friday, would make the week a success.
-Mark them as high priority in Aftertone so they stay visible at the top of your inbox.
+Drag them to the top of the inbox so they are the first tasks you see during daily planning.

 Step 4: Block time for your top three priorities first

-In the Calendar view, drag each of your top 3 priorities onto a time slot before you schedule anything else.
+In the Calendar view, use Cmd+7 to view your entire week view.
+Then drag each of your top 3 priorities onto a time slot before you schedule anything else.
 Put them in your best working hours.
 Once those blocks are in place, fill in the rest of the week around them.

 Step 5: Leave 20 percent of your calendar empty